Poster and Chalk Policy

 - Posters printed in a language other than English must include an English translation on the face of the poster.

-- An individual requesting poster approval for Student Association elections must have approval from the Student Association Elections Commissioner before Student Involvement and Leadership can approve the request.
+- An individual requesting poster approval for Student Government Association elections must have approval from the Student Government Association elections commissioner before OASIS can approve the request.

 - In order to maintain the natural beauty of the campus and to preserve the quality of buildings and grounds, approved posters may only be placed on bulletin boards provided for this purpose in university buildings.
 (Do not place posters on bulletin boards designated for university departments.)